-Skills and other attributes Intellectual/cognitive skills Examples of teaching, learning and assessment methods used: Evaluate the professional development needs of themselves and others Module FDPP 2337 has been specifically designed to enable students to take a proactive approach to their professional development needs.
-The managerial techniques of appraisal etc studied in FDPP1228 complements this and allow students to assist in the development of others As participants in a distance learning Take personal responsibility for and expand the boundaries of their own learning (IOLP) As participants in a distance learning course students must take responsibility for their own learning from an early stage and appropriate support measures eg tutorial, helpline, study days, revision school etc recognise and react to this.
-Payroll is a narrow specialism and the course design reflects this in its early stages however the introduction of a range of management topics increasing to 60% of the content in Year 3 enables students to develop the wider learning skills essential both to this level of study and also to enable progression.
-This is complemented by a similar shift in emphasis in assessment with examination in the early period giving way to increasing use of assignments in the latter stages thus allowing students to practice the wider research skills and prepare them for lifelong learning.
+Examples of teaching, learning and assessment methods used:

+- Module FDPP 2337 has been specifically designed to enable students to take a proactive approach to their professional development needs.
+The managerial techniques of appraisal etc studied in FDPP1228 complements this and allows students to assist in the development of others - As participants in a distance learning course students must take responsibility for their own learning from an early stage and appropriate support measures e.g. tutorial, helpline, study days, revision school etc recognise and react to this.
+Pensions is a narrow specialism and the course design reflects this in its early stages however the introduction of a range of management topics increasing to 83% of the content in Year 3 enables students to develop the wider learning skills essential both to this level of study and also to enable progression.
+This is complemented by a similar shift in emphasis in assessment with examination in the early period giving way to increasing use of assignments in the latter stages thus allowing students to